Sjors/nthkey-ios/docs/tutorial.md

 I recommend funding the default Bitcoin Core testnet wallet from a [faucet](https://www.google.com/search?q=bitcoin+testnet+faucet), and then send a small amount to the mutlisig wallet.
 That way you can try again if the coins are permanently lost.
 If you use Signet, the faucet is [here](https://signet.bc-2.jp).

+## Backup seed phrase and wallet details

+This is a good time to backup your 24 words as well as the wallet metadata.
+You need both pieces of information to to restruct your multisig wallet and to be able to spend from it!
+This is different from a single signature wallet where typically the mnemonic is all you need to store.

+In the nthKey app, go to Settings and click on Show Mnemonic to write down the recovery phrase.
+If you ever delete the app or get a new phone, simply install the app and type this mnemonic.

+For the multisig wallet details, Specter lets you print a PDF with a QR code.
+After you enter your mnemonic, scan that QR code with nthKey and your wallet is back in the app.

+Your mnemonic backup is valid for mainnet, testnet and signet, but each wallet requires its own (QR) backup from Specter.

 ## Spend from wallet